• Home

 Threaded fiberglass pipe comes in a variety of sizes to suit different industrial applications.
 Common sizes typically range from small-diameter pipes for light-duty uses to larger pipes designed for high-pressure systems.
 Industry standards, such as ASTM and ASME, ensure that these pipes meet the necessary requirements for durability and performance.
 The size of threaded fiberglass pipe significantly impacts its ability to handle pressure, temperature, and corrosive materials, particularly in applications involving Centrifugally Cast Fiberglass Pipe, which is designed for enhanced durability and performance.Selecting the appropriate size is crucial to ensure efficient operation, longevity, and safety in specific projects.
 Proper sizing enhances the pipe’s effectiveness in various environments, including chemical processing and wastewater management.
-Threaded fiberglass pipe is ideal for corrosive applications, hot water, and underground fuel handling, featuring amine-cured epoxy resin and glass fibers.
+Threaded fiberglass pipe and fittings offer reliable solutions for corrosive applications, produced water, waste, and fuel handling.

 What is Threaded Fiberglass Pipe?